lau/calendar/README.md

 ## Known bugs

 There are no confirmed bugs as this is written.
-But if you do find a problem, please create an issue on the GitHub page.
+But if you do find a problem, please create an issue on the GitHub page: https://github.com/lau/kalends

 ## License